A. Nebuchadnezzar's dream.

 Then with counsel and wisdom Daniel answered Arioch, the captain of the king's guard, who had gone out to kill the wise men of Babylon; he answered and said to Arioch the king's captain, "Why is the decree from the king so urgent?"
 Then Arioch made the decision known to Daniel.
 So Daniel went in and asked the king to give him time, that he might tell the king the interpretation.

 a.
-With counsel and wisdom Daniel answered Arioch: Daniel is obviously innocent in all this, yet he calmly and discretely deals with the crisis.
-Daniel’s calmness in this crisis showed what kind of man he really was.
-In one sense, crises do not make the man, they reveal the man.
+With counsel and wisdom Daniel answered Arioch: Daniel was obviously innocent in all this, yet he calmly and discretely dealt with the crisis.
+Daniel's calmness in this crisis showed what kind of man he really was.
+In one sense, crises do not make the man.
+Instead, they reveal the man.

 b.
 Asked the king to give him time: This wasn't just a stalling tactic.
 Daniel knew that it takes time to listen to the Lord and to wait upon Him, and Daniel was willing to take the time if the king would grant it.

 2. (17-18) Daniel asks his companions for prayer.